AnyChart/docs.anychart.com/Gantt_Chart_NEW/Live_Edit.md

 **1. Editing Data Grid Text.** Double-clicking on [data grid labels](Data_Grid/Columns#text_\(labels\)) (except for the first column) allows altering the text.
 When it happens, the `"treeItemUpdate"` [event of the data tree](Events#data_tree) fires.

 **2. Editing Data Structure.** You can edit the structure of the data by dragging rows up and down and changing their sequence and places in the hierarchy.
-In addition to [events of rows](Events#rows), these actions trigger the `"treeItemUpdate"` [event of the data tree](Events#data_tree).
+In addition to [events of rows](Events#rows), these actions trigger the `"treeItemMove"` [event of the data tree](Events#data_tree).

 **3. Editing Timeline Elements.**